c3d/make-it-quick/README.md

   `.lib` or `.dll` to indicate if it's to be shared statically or dynamically.
 Note that the `PRODUCTS` in the corresponding subdirectory should match and produce the correct output.

+* `TOP` is the top-level directory, which is used for example when you build `make top-debug`.

 Subdirectories are re-built everytime a top-level build is started, whereas libraries are re-built only if they are missing.
 It is